Morty428/Powerball-Project/README.md

 For the time being the data plotted is a total from the most recent Powerball drawing to 1992.
 Future updates will allow a date range selection to have more accurate data selection.

 Another planned update is automatically scaping the drawing data to update the database.

+## Known Issues

+The SQL queries are in a refinement stage.
+Trying to get variable assignment in the SQL queries is taking some time and research.